CubeEngine/ItemRepair/README.md

 ***IMPORTANT***
 ===============

 I'm searching for a Java developer who continues this plugin!
-Please contact me if you're interessted.
+Please contact me if you're interested.

 ***README***
 ============